NORRIS: As NPR's JJ Sutherland reports, the proposed cuts are going to force some hard choices.

 JJ SUTHERLAND: Since 9/11, when the Pentagon asked for money, they got it - a lot of it.
 Now, reining in that spending is going to force the country to ask some basic questions, really basic.

-Professor GORDON ADAMS (American University): What do we want a military to do?
+GORDON ADAMS: What do we want a military to do?
 What's it supposed to be for?

 SUTHERLAND: Gordon Adams is a professor at American University and a long time defense budget analyst, both in and out of government.